JLESC/jlesc.github.io/_projects/mcfd_cmp_project.md

 ## Results for 2015/2016

-The project has just started and hence there are no results available, yet.
-However, both parties are about to create accounts on both machines such that the first task, i.e., the porting of the individual codes can be performed.
+Both parties are about to create accounts on both machines such that the first task, i.e., the porting of the individual codes can be performed:

+* accounts have been created on K computer and JUQUEEN
+* AICS code has been ported to JUQUEEN
+* Scalability analysis of the AICS code has been performed on JUQUEEN
+* JSC C++11 code does not compile on K computer using the Fujitsu compiler, error messages will be collected and reported to AICS for compiler improvements

 ## Visits and meetings

 No visits yet.

 ## Impact and publications